dinosaure/bob/README.md

 The relay is therefore _blind_ to the algorithm used to reach an agreement.
 This feature ensures that there is no compromise between peers via the relay.

+The protocol itself does not allow the relay to obtain enough information to decrypt your communications.
+Indeed, the initial exchange (the _handshake_) between the peers is an exchange that could be done without a relay.
+The purpose of the relay is:
+- to provide a stable connection
+- allow two peers to communicate with each other when they cannot directly (certainly because of a proxy)

+The only packet that the relay introspects is that of the receiver's refusal or acceptance in order to allocate a secure communication channel for the two peers.

 #### OCaml & GADTs

 The state machine defined to ensure the exchange uses an aspect of the OCaml